-Word Origin for celibate
+Word Origin and History for non-celibate n.

 célibat (16c.), from Latin caelibatus (see celibacy).
 This was the only sense until earl 19c.
 The adjective meaning "unmarried, sworn to remain single" is recorded from 1825.
 As a noun, one who is sworn to such a condition, from 1838.